Uniswap/docs/docs/sdk/v3/guides/liquidity/03-collecting-fees.md

 In the Uniswap V3 protocol, liquidity positions are represented using non-fungible tokens.
 In this guide we will use the `NonfungiblePositionManager` class to help us mint a liquidity position for the  **USDC - DAI** pair.
 We will then attempt to collect any fees that the position has accrued from those trading against our provisioned liquidity.
 The inputs to our guide are the **two tokens** that we are pooling for, the **amount** of each token we are pooling for, the Pool **fee** and the **max amount of accrued fees** we want to collect for each token.

-The guide will **cover**:
-1. Collecting accrued fees from our position
+The guide will **cover** collecting accrued fees from our position.

 Note that the minting logic is not covered in this guide as it was covered in detail in the [previous guide](./01-minting-position.md).